 Normally with online purchases, you’ve 14 calendar days to say you’ll return and a further 14 days after to send the goods back, so this is just a bit longer and more flexible, rather than a huge perk.
 For more info on your statutory rights, see our consumer rights when buying goods online guide.

-What conditions are the items are in?
+What condition are the items in?

 The condition of the product is important, as it's what determines the price.
 Amazon says it 'thoroughly tests functionality and physical condition of each item' which gives the product a specific grade.
 Unfortunately you won't see an image of it (unless they state that you can request one), as turnover of items can be rather quick but there will be a short description, detailing the imperfections.